 I’m a keen runner and recently completed my first marathon.
 While I was really happy with my time, the lead-up to the race was tough, in a large part because of my diet.
 I trained about five to six times a week, running between 7-10 miles most days and 20 miles on Sundays.
 As a result, I was constantly ravenous.
 I’m a self-confessed sugar addict and tended to stave off hunger quickly by binging on chocolate, cookies or the odd jar of Nutella, especially in the evening.
 Frankly, I convinced myself I’d earned it!
 Unfortunately, all that excess sugar just made me gain weight and feel lethargic.
 In a bid to shed pounds before the race, I lived off salad leaves, which was miserable and wreaked havoc on my muscles.

-With the Virgin Money London Marathon in my sights this April, I decided I needed expert help, so I turned to a nutritional therapist…
+With the TCS London Marathon in my sights, I decided I needed expert help, so I turned to a nutritional therapist…

 What to eat when training for a marathon

-When I filled out a food diary and health questionnaire, then met with our nutritional therapist, she advised that my current diet was lacking enough protein and healthy fats to fuel my body sufficiently.
+To begin with, I filled out a food diary and health questionnaire, then met with our nutritional therapist, she advised that my current diet was lacking in enough protein and healthy fats to fuel my body sufficiently.
 This explained why my legs would never recover from one run to the next.
 Nicola recommended two simple but key things I should do in the coming weeks: